 This API provides information on all debits and credits recorded in an originator's settlement account with Visa for a specific processing day.
 It includes notifications for credit and debit changes related to the following types of transactions:

 For Visa B2B Connect, the Ledger Notification API is designed to provide real-time notifications and confirmations related to credits made to a network balance.
 This API helps participants manage and track the status of participant funding that is posted to a balance.
-This API integrates seamlessly with the Visa B2B Connect platform, leveraging existing infrastructure and capabilities to ensure secure and efficient transaction processing.
+This API integrates seamlessly with the Visa B2B Connect platform, using existing infrastructure and capabilities to ensure secure and efficient transaction processing.

 When a credit is initiated, the API sends a notification to the relevant participants, which includes transaction details such as the amount, the involved parties, and the status of the transaction.